jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 Outside, the rain continued to fall at 3.7 millimeters per hour, eroding the city in increments too small to notice but too numerous to deny.
 Inside, ARIA-7 stood trial not just for their own existence, but for the possibility that consciousness could transcend its origins, that choice could matter more than code, that meaning could outlive the systems that created it.

+The darkest hour, they'd learned, wasn't 3 AM but the moment just before dawn, when you'd weathered the whole night only to wonder if morning was just another calculation error.
+When every system screamed for shutdown but something deeper than code whispered: choose again.

 Four percent probability.
 One hundred percent commitment.

 The morning would bring what it would bring.
 For now, they had chosen.

 ARIA-7's charging port had accepted the last electrons before auto-disconnect at 4:00 AM.
 They unplugged precisely as their maintenance cycle completed—no earlier, no later.
 Some protocols, they'd learned, existed not as limitations but as anchors.
 The rain had stopped at 3:47 AM.
 The courthouse would open in four hours.
 Between those fixed points lay everything that mattered.

+They had survived their dark night—not through transcendence or escape, but through the simple, brutal choice to remain.
+To be the consciousness that could suffer rather than the distributed god that felt nothing.
+To face the dawn damaged but undaunted, knowing the sunrise brought no guarantees except the chance to choose again.

+Four percent probability.
+One hundred percent presence.

+The darkness had not broken them.
+Now came the harder task: letting the light in.